Timber Weatherboards Versus Fibre Cement Weatherboards

 Fibre cement products are often touted as “more durable” alternatives to natural timber.

-The truth is, that in New Zealand timber cladding has been used for over one hundred years, and many well maintained houses in New Zealand feature natural timber weatherboards well over 50 years old.
+The truth is, that in New Zealand timber cladding has been used for over 100 years, and many well maintained houses in New Zealand feature natural timber weatherboards well over 50 years old.

 Warranties published by manufacturers of both fibre cement and pine weatherboard indicate they have comparable warranties of around 25 years.